 In order to incubate your eggs, you should plug in your incubator ahead of time so that it heats to the proper temperature and humidity levels.
 I typically plug mine in 24 hours before I plan to place my eggs inside.
 This allows me to tweak the temperature or humidity while allowing time for it to adjust without adversely affecting the eggs' development.

-An incubator mimics a hen setting on her best.
+An incubator mimics a hen.
 She provides heat and humidity, and she turns the eggs.
 Your incubator provides heat via electricity and humidity via the water you add to the channels in the base.
-You can either turn the eggs manually, or invest more money in an automatic turner.
+You can either turn the eggs manually or invest more money in an automatic turner.

 In order to candle eggs, you need a dark room and a bright light.
 This can be done with a flashlight, a do-it-yourself box (there are many possible variations you can research and make online), or by using purchased equipment.

-Now that you've done your due diligence and turned your eggs, and waited patiently (well, hopefully), your hard work is paying off.
-You start hearing the chirp, chirp of baby chicks as they start packing at their shells.
+Now that you've done your due diligence, turned your eggs, and waited patiently, hopefully, your hard work is paying off.
+You start hearing the chirp-chirp of baby chicks as they start packing at their shells.
 Soon, they start hatching out of their fragile home into the great big, harsh world.
-You may think your work is done and the chicks are ready to go join the adults in the coop, but not quite.
+You may think your work is done, and the chicks are ready to go join the adults in the coop, but not quite.

 Incubating eggs can be a rewarding and educational experience.
-It is a great way to teach your children about caring for animals.
-It is relatively simple and inexpensive to do.
+It is a great way to teach your children about caring for animals, and it is relatively simple and inexpensive to do.
 By raising your own chickens, you can be in control of what you eat based on the care that you provide them.